leemjm92/STEAMxD/robot.md

 </p>

 <p align="center">
     <font size="5">Listed above are the tools required for assembly of the camera module.
-You will need $5 \times$ M4 Nut Flat and $5 \times$ M4 x 14mm, the spanner and screwdriver, as well as the components given in the ziplock bag and the camera links that you've 3D printed on Day 2</font>
+You will need $5 \times M4 Nut Flat$ and $5 \times M4 \times 14mm$, the spanner and screwdriver, as well as the components given in the ziplock bag and the camera links that you've 3D printed on Day 2</font>
 </p>

 <p align="center">